If the sight of a plate of broccoli makes you gag, this post is for you!

-- Try zuccini noodles: you might need to buy a “zoodle” machine, but boy these are tasty when mixed with other awesome foods.
+- Try zucchini noodles: you might need to buy a “zoodle” machine, but boy these are tasty when mixed with other awesome foods.

 - Learn to make “Paleo spaghetti” with spaghetti squash!
 Read our full guide on how to prepare paleo spaghetti, and thank me later.

 - Buy “cauliflower rice” or “mashed cauliflower.”
-With butter and salt, and on a plate with the right foods, cauliflower can tastes like rice or mashed potatoes.
+With butter and salt, and on a plate with the right foods, cauliflower can taste like rice or mashed potatoes.